J. Ernest Wilkins Jr.: Later career

 In 1970 Wilkins went on to serve Howard University as its distinguished professor of applied mathematical physics and also to help found the university's PhD program in mathematics.
 During his tenure at Howard he undertook a sabbatical position as a visiting scientist at Argonne National Laboratory from 1976 to 1977.

 From 1974 to 1975 Wilkins served as president of the American Nuclear Society and in 1976 became the second African American to be elected to the National Academy of Engineering.

-From 1990 Wilkins lived and worked in Atlanta, Georgia as a distinguished professor of applied mathematics and mathematical physics at Clark Atlanta University, and retired again for his last time in 2003.
+From 1990 Wilkins lived and worked in Atlanta, Georgia, as a distinguished professor of applied mathematics and mathematical physics at Clark Atlanta University, and retired again for his last time in 2003.

 Throughout his years of research Wilkins published more than 100 papers on a variety of subjects, including differential geometry, linear differential equations, integrals, nuclear engineering, gamma radiation shielding and optics, garnering numerous professional and scientific awards along the way.

 Family

-Wilkins had two children with his first wife Gloria Louise Steward (d.1980) whom he married in June 1947, married Maxine G. Malone in 1984.
+Wilkins had two children with his first wife Gloria Louise Steward (d.
+1980) whom he married in June 1947, married Maxine G. Malone in 1984.
 He was married a third time to Vera Wood Anderson in Chicago in September 2003.
 He had a daughter, Sharon, and a son, J. Ernest III, during his first marriage.

 His father, J. Ernest Wilkins Sr., served as US Assistant Secretary of Labor during the Eisenhower administration.

 Wilkins is the uncle of two notable attorneys: David B. Wilkins, a professor at the Harvard Law School, and Timothy A. Wilkins, a partner with Freshfields Bruckhaus Deringer.
 In 2010 a niece of Wilkins, Carolyn Marie Wilkins, Professor of Music at the Berklee College of Music in Boston, wrote of Wilkins' father and her family more generally in her biography Damn Near White: An African American Family's Rise from Slavery to Bittersweet Success.

+Death and legacy

-Wilkins died on May 1, 2011 in Fountain Hills, Arizona.
-He was buried at the National Memorial Cemetery, Cave Creek, Arizona on May 5.
+Wilkins died on May 1, 2011, in Fountain Hills, Arizona.
+He was buried at the National Memorial Cemetery, Cave Creek, Arizona, on May 5.